 Continuing to learn and exercise your brainpower will let you interact with other people intelligently, which will also help you see the unique things that you have to offer.
 This will allow you to recognize that other people value and respect your opinions and what you know, which can help you respect your own unique knowledge as well.

 You deserve to be treated well by yourself and by other people.
-This is why having self-respect is a critical component to living a happy and healthy life.
+This is why having self-respect is a critical component to living a happy and healthy life, especially if you want to be a high value woman.

 Follow the tips laid out in this article to continue to cultivate your respect for yourself.
 This will help you create boundaries that communicate your worth to others and set expectations for what people can expect from you.